edlau2/Tampermonkey/README.md

 6. Paste the source into the script window and select file->save.
 7. Viola!

+There are other ways, or I could upload to OpenUserJS or GreasyFork, but I'm lazy and don't want to take the time, even though I have accounts there.

+The majority of the third-party scripts are usually self-installing (just press an "install" button).
+They are usually hosted at either OpenUserJS or GreasyFork.

 # Scripting Rules

 The rules for scripting, from the "Tools and Userscripts" forum (https://www.torn.com/forums.php#/p=threads&f=67&t=16037108&b=0&a=0), are as follows: